 The panel will only consider applications for funding which cover opportunities to travel abroad where this is arranged through an established partner of the University, with existing links with our International Office and where the University has a Memorandum of Understanding or similar in place.
 Opportunities to participate in Study China, funded by the UK Government’s Department for Education and Northern Ireland’s Department of the Economy, will also be considered.

-The Director of the International Office will be required to sign your application prior to submission.
+Professor George Talbot, Pro Vice-Chancellor (Research) & Dean of Arts and Sciences, will be required to sign your application prior to submission.

 Since there is a competitive application process for the Student Opportunity Fund, you are strongly advised not to commit to paying for your activity until you have been notified that your application has been successful.